robstave/miniProProjects/clockDivider/README.md

 ## Similar projects

 * [4MS clock divider](http://www.4mspedals.com/rcd.php) - Most similar
-* [The Count] (https://www.moffenzeefmodular.com/store/count) - Arduino based clock divider with coarse and fine tuning as well as CV controls
+* [The Count] (https://www.moffenzeefmodular.com/store/count) - Arduino based clock divider with coarse and fine tuning as well as CV controls.
+Little more to buy, but does not need an external clock, and has fun features.